 The fact that people rate the same food differently based on its price means that the customer experience is often more important than the product itself.

-Customer experience is formed by the unique interaction between customer and employee.
-Employees try to accommodate a customer’s every wish because they know that when a customer feels like a king, he’ll spend more money.
+Customer experience is formed by the unique interaction between the customer and the employee.
+Employees try to accommodate a customer’s every wish because they know that when a customer feels like a king, he’ll be happier and spend more money.

 According to literature, the employee’s personality is an important factor in providing a better customer experience.